 1. Who Was … ?

-We’ve turned to the Who Was…? biography series time and time again and it never disappoints.
-We’ve used some of these as read-alouds, but my nine year-old has been reading them on his own for a few years now.
+We’ve turned to the Who Was…? biography series time and time again, and it never disappoints.
+We’ve used some of these as read-alouds, but both of my kiddos also read them alone.
 The series covers all sorts of key figures in history, but there are also What Was…? books that cover key historical events.

 2. The Childhood of Famous Americans Series

 What sets these books apart from other biography books for kids is that they focus on the childhoods of famous Americans.
-These are some of my kiddo’s favorite history books!
+These are some of our favorite biographical history books!
+Also worth noting, they’re especially good for older elementary students and middle schoolers.

 3. Blast to the Past Series